mingwpy/mingwpy/README.md

-# mingwpy-wheel-builder
+# mingwpy

-setup the mingwpy toolchain as wheel package
+Setup the mingwpy toolchain as wheel package